-The wholly owned Hog Heaven Project consists of approximately 10 sections (6400 acres) of private lands.
+The wholly owned Hog Heaven Project consists of approximately 10 sections of private lands.
 The project is located in Northwest Montana, USA, with good road access and nearby under-utilized mills.
-The Hog Heaven Project is a high sulphidation epithermal silver-gold-copper-lead-zinc deposit with historical production.
+The Hog Heaven Project is a high sulphidation epithermal silver-gold-copper-lead-zinc deposit with historical production with porphyry potential.
 The Hog Heaven mine produced from 1928 - 1975 about 6.7Moz Ag at an average grade of 29 troy ounces of Ag per ton, 3,000 oz Au, 23M lbs Pb, 0.6M lbs Cu from 230,000 tons and an additional 49,700 tons grading 9.35 troy ounces of Ag per ton.
 The ore was shipped directly to smelters.
-Assays have returned up 3000 opt Ag.
+Assays have returned up 3000 opt Ag from underground workings from historic operations.
 Coca Mines produced a positive feasibility study in 1988 and received State approval to build a mine until the gold and silver prices dropped in 1990 and the development plans stalled.